What’s with all this apple cider vinegar gut health talk? Is it really just hype, or is there something else to the story?

 It can be challenging for some people to drink ACV without feeing that unpleasant gag reflex kicking in.
 So how do you get around it?
 Even when drinking Apple Cider Vinegar for gut health, you’ve got to be able to get it down.

-For a sweet touch I’ll drizzle in a little dark agave nectar.
+For a sweet touch you could drizzle in a little dark agave nectar.
 You could use maple syrup if you can’t find agave.
 As a part of my apple cider vinegar gut health strategy I find this really helps.

 The trick is to not go overboard on the ACV.
 It’s always possible to have some more later, so keep it at a couple of tablespoons per glass.